-I'm doing the Udacity AI course, and you should tooFebruary 29, 2012 Python Udacity
+I'm doing the Udacity AI course, and you should tooFebruary 29, 2012 in General programming

 The Udacity project aims to make university-level education available online.
 Right now they have only two courses available, Programming 101 and AI 373.
 Both seem equally interesting, with 101 having you code a search engine and 373 focusing on programming robotic cars.
 I chose the latter.